Zane Beadles

-Zane Dae Beadles (born November 19, 1986) is a former American football guard who played nine seasons in the NFL.
-He was drafted by the Denver Broncos in the second round of the 2010 NFL Draft.
-He has also played for the Jacksonville Jaguars, San Francisco 49ers, and Atlanta Falcons.
-He played college football for the University of Utah and received All-American honors.
+Zane Dae Beadles (born November 19, 1986) is an American former professional football player who was a guard for nine seasons in the National Football League (NFL).
+He played college football for the Utah Utes and received All-American honors.
+Beadles was selected by the Denver Broncos in the second round of the 2010 NFL draft.
+He also played for the Jacksonville Jaguars, San Francisco 49ers, and Atlanta Falcons.

-High school career
+Early life

 Beadles attended Hillcrest High School in Midvale, Utah, where he was a three-year starter and did not miss a game during his high school football career.
 A two-way lineman, Beadles recorded 93 tackles, six sacks, and an interception for the defense and did not allow a quarterback sack as an offensive tackle as a senior.
 In addition, he earned first team all-state and all-region honors.

 Considered only a two-star recruit by both Rivals.com and Scout.com, Beadles was not ranked among the nation's best offensive tackle prospects.
 He chose to attend the University of Utah over Wyoming, the alma mater of both of his parents.